All about Exposition

 9) What is the best way to handle exposition?

-When considering exposition’s place in your story and where you should put it, it’s one of those “how long is a piece of string?” questions, so it’s probably more useful to think about what NOT to do, which is:
+Exposition can be one of those “how long is a piece of string?” questions.
+So it’s probably more useful to think about what NOT to do …

-– DON’T think it’s a bad thing (you need it)
+- Think it’s a bad thing (you need it)

-– DON’T forget to set up, so you can pay off
+- Forget to set up, so you can pay off

-– DON’T keep your target audience “out of the loop”
+- Keep your target audience “out of the loop”

-– DON’T think you have to have it all “upfront” either
+- Think you have to have it all “upfront” either